lotny/sensorix/README.md

 # Goal
 To create a temperature monitoring system with the following functionalities:
 * GSM notifications when temperature falls below a set threshold and when the system switches to backup power
-* Ability to query the system for status and logs, as well as to change set the temperature threshold remotely
+* Ability to query the system for status and logs, as well as to change the temperature threshold remotely
 * Waterproof housing with a LED display to present key parameters (temperature and power source)

 # Hardware: